Eucalyptus youngiana

-Eucalyptus youngiana, commonly known as large-fruited mallee, Ooldea mallee and yarldarlba, is a species of mallee, less commonly a tree, that in native to arid and semi-arid areas of southern Western Australia and South Australia.
+Eucalyptus youngiana, commonly known as large-fruited mallee, Ooldea mallee and yarldarlba, is a species of mallee, less commonly a tree, that is native to arid and semi-arid areas of southern Western Australia and South Australia.
 It has rough, fibrous bark on some or all of the trunk, smooth bark above, lance-shaped adult leaves, flower buds in groups of three, red, pink or bright yellow flowers and short, broad, conical fruit.

 Description

 Eucalyptus youngiana is a mallee that typically grows to a height of 4 to 8 m, less commonly a tree to 10 m, and forms a lignotuber.
 It has rough, flaky, dark grey-brown bark on part or all of the trunk and smooth, pinkish-grey to creamy bark above.
 Young plants and coppice regrowth have greyish green, egg-shaped to lance-shaped leaves that are 70-160 mm long and 25-45 mm wide.
 The adult leaves are the same shade of dull bluish green on both sides, lance-shaped, 85-170 mm long and 15-37 mm wide, tapering to a petiole 15-32 mm long.
 The flower buds are arranged in leaf axils in groups of three on an unbranched peduncle 10-25 mm long, the individual buds on pedicels 5-15 mm long.
 Mature buds are oval, 45-60 mm long and 30-45 mm wide with a horn-shaped or beaked operculum 28-42 mm long.
 Flowering occurs from June to October and the flowers are red, pink or bright yellow.
 The fruit is a woody, short, broad and hemispherical capsule, 15-30 mm long and 33-60 mm wide with coarse, longitudinal ridges.
 The seeds are brown, an irregular pyramid shape and 2.5-4 mm long.